Canop/miaou/installation.md

 * StackExchange: create an OAuth account on http://stackapps.com/apps/oauth/
 * Github: create an OAuth account on https://github.com/settings/applications

-To fill the relevant parts of the configuration config.js, look for that commented part
+To fill the relevant parts of the configuration config.js, look for that commented part:

 	// OAuth providers.
-Remove or comment the ones you don't want to use Once found, put the relevant info.
+Remove or comment the ones you don't want to use

+Once found, put the relevant info.

 	oauth2: {
 		"google": { // create one at https://code.google.com/apis/console/
 			"clientID": "your client ID",
 			"clientSecret": "your client secret"
 		},
 		"stackexchange": { // create one at http://stackapps.com/apps/oauth/
 			"clientID": "your client ID",
 			"clientSecret": "your client secret"
 		},
 		"github": { // create one at https://github.com/settings/applications
 			"clientID": "your client ID",
 			"clientSecret": "your client secret"
 		},
 		"reddit": {
 			"clientID": "your client ID",
 			"clientSecret": "your client secret"
 		}
 	},

-Addendum: The clientId for Google look like this
+Note: The clientId for Google look like this

 		"clientID": "883537075919-amp1s8ddogixnidpmu1kttvvhllqv1qt.apps.googleusercontent.com853539085919-amp1s8dqogiqnidump1kttvvhllqv1qt.apps.googleusercontent.com"

 And the client secret for Google like this below

 		"clientSecret": "ceMq7gk81IltKHZZJiUVtU4Z"